 The Baby Boomer generation is starting to retire.
 This leaves big opportunities for millennials to fill those empty shoes in the trade world.
 The world will always be in need of welders, electricians, plumbers, and more.
 That’s pretty good job security!

 It’s not unusual for college graduates to end up working in a different field than what they studied.
 That means spending thousands of dollars on a degree that may not even get used.
 But trade schools all but guarantee that you will end up working in the very field you studied.
 You have the ability to start your own business or apply for – and get! – specific trade jobs that demand the very skills you refined while in school.

 We’re not saying that college is bad; it’s just not ideal for everyone.
-At Art Plumbing, AC & Electric, we’re confident that our skills will never not be in demand – especially given Florida’s notoriety for hurricanes.
+At Art Plumbing, Air Conditioning & Electric, we’re confident that our skills will never not be in demand – especially given Florida’s notoriety for hurricanes.
 To learn more about the plumbing industry, or to schedule an appointment, reach out to us at 1-800-475-1504.